mrklaney/single-view-demo/README.md

 10.144.39.48 sandbox.hortonworks.com sandbox
 ```

-Note: The IP address will likely be different for you, use that.
+Note: The IP address will likely be different for you.

 The hosts file is located at `/etc/hosts` for Mac and Linux computers.
 For Windows it's normally at `\WINDOWS\system32\drivers\etc`.
 If it's not there, create one and add the entry as shown above.

 Now we can log in to the sandbox.
 Using the username which you entered while deploying the Sandbox on Azure, Mac and Linux users can log in by:

 ```
 $ ssh <your_vm_username>@sandbox.hortonworks.com